GPU acceleration of plane-wave density functional theory calculations in Abinit: Introduction

 We summarize our contributions as follows: \begin{itemize} \item \textit{Overview of porting strategy.} We present porting concepts focusing on specific parts of the code successfully ported to GPU: matrix-matrix multiplications, FFTs, linear algebra operations. \item \textit{GPU-resident wave function calculations.} The wave function is updated regularly and maintained in GPU memory.
 We explain how we optimized memory usage and exploited batch processing for this calculation.
 We provide \mpi communication theoretical estimates for two iterative diagonalization algorithms: Locally Optimal Block Preconditioned Conjugate Gradient (\lobpcg) and Chebyshev polynomial filtering. \item \textit{GPU performance metrics.} We introduce metrics that allow to examine wave function calculation steps under the prism of arithmetic intensity and GPU memory bandwidth.
-We report an in-depth comparison of diagonalization algorithms in terms of execution time and energy consumption on GPUs, for assessing performance portability and comparing energy efficiency between vendors. \end{itemize}
+We report an in-depth comparison of diagonalization algorithms, focusing on execution time, energy consumption and roofline models on GPUs, for assessing performance portability and comparing energy efficiency between vendors. \end{itemize}